How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Preventative care

 • Clean dust from fans every few months.
+Dust reduces cooling efficiency and raises temps.

 • Replace thermal paste on older units if you are comfortable doing so.
+Fresh paste can lower temps by several degrees.

 Connectivity and peripheral choices